Nikita0605/taskflow-docs/developer-guide/Architecture-Overview.md

 TaskFlow is organized around business capabilities rather than technical layers.

-Instead of separating the application into directories such as *screens*, *widgets*, *models*, or *repositories*, each feature owns the implementation required to deliver its business functionality.
-This approach keeps related code together, establishes clear ownership, and limits the impact of change.

-The architecture is designed to make everyday development predictable.
-A developer working on Sprint Management should spend most of their time inside the Sprint feature without understanding the internal implementation of Boards, Notifications, or Reporting.

-The architecture should make the correct implementation obvious.
+Each feature owns the code required to implement its functionality, including presentation, state management, business logic, data access, and feature-specific models.
+Keeping these responsibilities together makes the application easier to understand, reduces cross-feature dependencies, and establishes clear ownership throughout the codebase.

+The architecture is designed to support continuous development.
+New features should integrate into the existing structure without requiring large-scale refactoring or changes to unrelated areas of the application.

 ---

 ## Design Philosophy

-The structure of an application should reflect how the business works, not how the framework is organized.
+The project structure reflects the business domain instead of the Flutter framework.

-Projects, Work Items, Boards, Sprints, Notifications, and Reporting represent independent business capabilities.
-Each capability evolves at its own pace, has its own implementation, and solves a different problem.

-Organizing the codebase around these capabilities makes ownership easier to understand.
-When a business rule changes, there is a single place to implement that change.

-This approach also reduces unnecessary coordination between teams.
-Developers working on different features should rarely modify the same files unless the change intentionally affects multiple capabilities.
+Business capabilities such as Projects, Work Items, Boards, Sprints, and Notifications evolve independently.
+Organizing the application around these capabilities keeps implementation localized and makes feature ownership obvious during development and maintenance.

+A developer working on Sprint planning should not need to understand how Notifications are implemented.
+Likewise, changing Work Item validation should not require modifications to Board management.

+The architecture favors clear ownership over centralized implementation.

 ---

 ## Why Feature-Based Architecture

-A common way to organize Flutter applications is by technical layers.
+Flutter applications are commonly organized by technical layers.

 ```text
 lib/